James Mill

-James Mill (born James Milne; 6 April 1773 – 23 June 1836) was a Scottish historian, economist, political theorist and philosopher.
-He is counted among the founders of the Ricardian school of economics.
-He also wrote The History of British India (1817) and was one of the prominent historians to take a colonial approach.
-He was the first writer to divide Indian history into three parts: Hindu, Muslim and British, a classification which has proved surpassingly influential in the field of Indian historical studies.
+James Mill (born James Milne; 6 April 1773 – 23 June 1836) was a Scottish historian, economist, and political theorist, who was a founder of the Ricardian school of economics.
+He wrote the influential The History of British India (1817) which divided Indian history into three parts: Hindu, Muslim and British..

-Mill was the father of John Stuart Mill, a noted philosopher of liberalism and utilitarianism, and a colonial administrator at the East India Company.
+Mill was the father of John Stuart Mill, the paradigmatic philosopher of liberalism.